Bloomington Boogies Education Overview

 2022 FREE EDUCATIONAL ACTIVITIES:

-Judy Carmichael, one of the world's foremost interpreters of stride and swing piano, will present a Master Class for intermediate and advanced pianists and observers on America’s first popular music, ragtime, how it evolved into “stride” and how both influenced the jazz that followed.
-This Master Class is co-sponsored by the Monroe County History Center with support from the Bloomington Arts Commission, the Brown County Community Foundation, Inc., and the Indiana Arts Commission, which receives support from the State of Indiana and the National Endowment for the Arts.
-Limited to 20 participants (who may have opportunities to play for Judy Carmichael) and 60 observers - so register early, because attendance is limited by the size of the venue.
+Judy Carmichael, one of the world's foremost interpreters of stride and swing piano, presented a Master Class for intermediate and advanced pianists and observers on America’s first popular music - ragtime - and how it evolved into “stride” and both influenced jazz that followed.
+This Master Class was co-sponsored by the Monroe County History Center with support from the Bloomington Arts Commission, Brown County Community Foundation, Inc., and Indiana Arts Commission, which receives support from the State of Indiana and the National Endowment for the Arts.
+Limited to 20 participants (participants played for Judy Carmichael) and 60 observers.
+Preregistration was required.

 To prepare:

-To prepare: Pianists wanting to participate (by playing for Stephanie and Paolo) can prepare a selection (in the jazz, stride piano, swing piano, bebop, ragtime, or boogie woogie traditions) to play, and Stephanie and Paolo will give feedback and suggestions.
-The duo will also guide participants and observers through the fascinating process of arranging and improvising in piano solo and piano four-hands.
+To prepare: Participants were asked to prepare a selection (in the jazz, stride, swing, bebop, ragtime, or boogie woogie traditions) to play, and Stephanie and Paolo gave feedback and suggestions.
+The duo guided participants and observers through the fascinating process of arranging and improvising in piano solo and piano four-hands.

-This Master Class is co-sponsored by the Unitarian Universalist Church with support from the Bloomington Arts Commission, the Brown County Community Foundation, Inc., and the Indiana Arts Commission, which receives support from the State of Indiana and the National Endowment for the Arts.
-Targeted to intermediate and advanced pianists, this event welcomes observers - and is limited to 20 participants and 80 observers.
+This Master Class was co-sponsored by the Unitarian Universalist Church with support from the Bloomington Arts Commission, Brown County Community Foundation, Inc., and Indiana Arts Commission, which receives support from the State of Indiana and the National Endowment for the Arts.
+Targeted to intermediate and advanced pianists, this event welcomed observers, and was limited to 20 participants and 80 observers.
+Preregistration was required.

-Luke Gillespie, professor of music in jazz studies at the IU Jacobs School of Music, will be the workshop presenter at Fairview!
-Luke will present "Blues Basics - Learning from the Masters: Songs in Parallel Thirds and Sixths."
-He will use Thelonious Monk’s “Blue Monk” and other tunes to explore the structure of a basic blues tune, the sound and fundamentals of the triad bass, the use of parallel 3rds and 6ths in melody and harmony in the right hand, and the use of riffs and bass variations.
-The workshop, supported by the Bloomington Arts Commission, the Brown County Community Foundation, Inc., and the Indiana Arts Commission, which receives support from the State of Indiana and the National Endowment for the Arts, is for all levels or piano enthusiasts.
-Limited to 20 people.
+Luke Gillespie, professor of music in jazz studies at the IU Jacobs School of Music, was the presenter at Fairview.
+Luke presented "Blues Basics - Learning from the Masters: Songs in Parallel Thirds and Sixths."
+He used Thelonious Monk’s “Blue Monk” and other tunes to explore the structure of a blues tune, the sound and fundamentals of the triad bass, use of parallel 3rds and 6ths in melody and harmony in the right hand, use of riffs, and bass variations.
+The workshop, supported by the Bloomington Arts Commission, Brown County Community Foundation, Inc., and Indiana Arts Commission, which receives support from the State of Indiana and the National Endowment for the Arts, was for all levels of piano enthusiasts and limited to 20 people.
+Preregistration was required.

 To prepare: